henryle-n/Web-Scraping-Challenge/README.md

 For over 30 years since the first human kind's close-up of this planet in 1965, Mars Exploration has never stopped being a top-trending topic for not only scientists but also for general population all around the world.
 The more we look, the more interesting facts we found about this 4<sup>th</sup> planet from the Sun, such as "polar ice caps and clouds in its atmosphere, seasonal weather patterns, volcanoes, canyons and other recognizable features" (*mars.nasa.gov*).

 In this project, a web application is built to scrape multiple websites for data related to NASA Mars Exploration Program.
 All scraped data is stored in a MongoDB table, queried, and displayed on a comprehensive single HTML page.

+NOTE: The main folder is ***Mission_to_Mars***

 <a class = "btn" href="Missions_to_Mars/static/web_look.jpg"><span style = "color:blue">**Click here**</span>
 </a> to see the final page image.<br>